hujhax/austin-improv-wiki/Troupes/Quite Well Thank You.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Quite Well Thank You is Amy Pacheco, Dan Rumney, and Jen Sembera.
+Their press blurb, taken from a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Quite Well Thank You is Amy Pacheco, Dan Rumney, and Jen Sembera.
 These three performers shared an education in improv comedy at The New Movement Theater and when they saw an opportunity, they joined forces to create their own storytelling improv format.
-We think you will enjoy them quite well, thank you. </blockquote>
+We think you will enjoy them quite well, thank you.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We perform an improvised narrative.
+Their answer to the "What's Your Deal?" question on a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We perform an improvised narrative.
 We ask for a suggestion from the audience of "the best advice your mother ever gave you."
-Our opening scene and the issues therein dictate the through-line of the entire piece. </blockquote>
+Our opening scene and the issues therein dictate the through-line of the entire piece.

 [[Category/Troupes|Category:Troupes]]
 [[Category/Auto-Generated Troupe Pages|Category:Auto-Generated Troupe Pages]]